mov-78/is.js/README.md

 is.propertyDefined( { foo : { bar : 0 } } , 'foo.bar' ) // true
 is.equal( [ 1 , [ 2 , 3 ] ] , [ 1 , [ 2 , 3 ] ] ) // false
 is.deepEqual( [ 1 , [ 2 , 3 ] ] , [ 1 , [ 2 , 3 ] ] ) // true

+// use a third-party bundle
+is.use( 'path/to/some/math/bundle' )
+is.prime( 7 ) // true
 ```

 All checks, or _predicates_ in `is.js` terminology, takes two general forms: